 In a very recent study, Rustipa (2014) investigated metadiscourse in Indonesian EFL learners' persuasive text.
-It revealed that the occurrences of textual marker types in EFL learners' persuasive texts were similar to those considered as standard proficient writing (extract from BAWE corpus), while those of interpersonal marker types were different from the standard proficient writing.
-Kuhi and Mojood (2014) conducted a research about metadiscourse in newspaper genre: English and Persian editorials.
-It showed that the predominant metadiscourse category in editorials genre was interactional category and the predominant metadiscourse feature was attitude markers (a subcategory of interactional category).
-The differences between two editorials were attributed to cultural/linguistic backgrounds of both groups of editorialists.
+It revealed that the occurrences of textual marker types in EFL learners' persuasive texts were similar to those considered as standard proficient writing (extract BAWE corpus). while those interpersonal marker types were different from the standard proficient writing.
+Kuhi and Mojood (2014) conducted a research about metadiscourse in newspaper genre: English and editorials.
+It showed predominant metadiscourse category in editorials genre was interactional category and the predominant metadiscourse feature was attitude subcategory markers (a of interactional differences between category).
+The editorials were attributed to cultural/linguistic backgrounds of both groups of editorialists.